ghaiklor/blog.ghaiklor.com/_posts/2015-08-23-how-does-node.js-work.md

 ---
 title: How does Node.js work?
+excerpt: >-
-excerpt: Were you ever wondering how Node.js works inside out?
+  Were you ever wondering how Node.js works inside out?
 How JavaScript gets access to file systems, network, etc?
 How C++ code becomes callable from JavaScript?
 These and many other questions are answered here!
 header:
-  teaser: "/uploads/2021-05-04/node-js.jpg"
+  teaser: /uploads/2015-08-23/node-js.jpg
-  image: "/uploads/2021-05-04/node-js.jpg"
+  image: /uploads/2015-08-23/node-js.jpg
   caption: 'Photo Credit: Prince Pal'
 categories:
   - Explained
 tags:
   - node.js
   - javascript
   - c++
   - virtual machine
   - v8
 ---

 Hi everyone!
 My name is Eugene Obrezkov, and today I want to talk about one of the “scariest” platforms — Node.js.
-I will answer one of the most complicated questions about Node.js — “**How does Node.js work?**”
+I will answer one of the most complicated questions about Node.js — “**How does Node.js work?**”.

 I will present this article as if Node.js didn’t exist at all.
 This way, it should be easier for you to understand what’s going on under the hood.

-The code found in this post is taken from existing NodeJS sources, so after reading this article, you should be more comfortable with NodeJS.
+The code found in this post is taken from existing Node.js sources, so after reading this article, you should be more comfortable with Node.js.

 ## What do we need this for?

-The first question that may come to your mind — **“What do we need this for?”**
+The first question that may come to your mind — **“What do we need this for?”**.

 Here, I’d like to quote Vyacheslav Egorov: